drshahizan/special-topic-data-engineering/materials/notes/mod8.md

 With its ability to learn from large amounts of data, deep learning has the potential to revolutionize many industries and fields.

+## Types of deep neural networks

+- Convolutional Neural Networks (CNNs): CNNs are often used for image recognition and computer vision tasks.
+They work by applying filters to an image to extract features, and then classifying those features.

+- Recurrent Neural Networks (RNNs): RNNs are used for natural language processing and speech recognition.
+They have a memory that allows them to process sequential data, such as a sentence or a spoken word.

+- Generative Adversarial Networks (GANs): GANs are used for image and video generation.
+They work by pitting two neural networks against each other: a generator network that creates fake images or videos, and a discriminator network that tries to tell the difference between real and fake images.

+- Deep Belief Networks (DBNs): DBNs are used for unsupervised learning, such as in recommendation systems.
+They are composed of multiple layers of neurons that learn to represent the data in increasingly abstract ways.

+- Autoencoders: Autoencoders are used for dimensionality reduction and feature extraction.
+They work by learning a compressed representation of an input, and then using that representation to generate the output.

+- Long Short-Term Memory (LSTM) Networks: LSTMs are a type of RNN that are designed to overcome the vanishing gradient problem, which can occur when training networks with long-term dependencies.

+These are just a few examples of the many types of deep neural networks that exist.
+Each type has its own strengths and weaknesses, and is suited to different types of tasks.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.